-How the test is done: If Pap test result is abnormal, HPV DNA test and a biopsy may be done
+How the test is done: If the Pap test result is abnormal, an HPV DNA test and a biopsy may be done.

 What you also need to know: Pap tests detect cervical cell changes, not HPV.
-An abnormal test is often caused by HPV infection.
-No test available for men for these types of HPV.
+An HPV infection often causes an abnormal test.
+No test is available for men for these types of HPV.